Troy Archibald-Henville: Carlisle United

 Due to injuries, Archibald-Henville found it difficult to gain match fitness to force his way into the Town side, so he joined fellow League One side Carlisle on a month-long loan deal in September 2013.
 The deal was a success, but was cut short due to a knee injury which required surgery.
 He returned to Swindon Town and made 15 more appearances for the club, as they tried to force their way into the League One play-off.

 Carlisle United

 Following his release from Swindon Town at the end of the 2013–14 season, Archibald-Henville penned a two-year deal with Carlisle United, who had been relegated to League Two.
 He missed the start of the 2014–15 season with a shin injury, and made his first appearance in a 3–0 defeat to Bury in September.

 Return to Exeter City

 On 27 June 2016 Archibald-Henville signed with his former club Exeter City following his release from Carlisle.

 He was released by Exeter at the end of the 2017–18 season.

 Coaching career

-In July 2019 Archibald-Henville assumed a revised role at Tottenham Hotspur, the club with which he began his playing career, as an academy coach assigned with assisting older youth-level players.
+In July 2019 Archibald-Henville assumed a revised role at Tottenham Hotspur, the club with which he began his playing career, as an academy coach assigned with assisting older youth-level players in a pastoral development role.